alexsnow348/yolov8_keras_cv_triton_config/README.md

 # Overview
-This is a Triton Inference Server container for YOLOv8 models which built with keras-cv.
+This is a Triton Inference Server container for YOLOv8 models which built with latest keras-cv.

 # Directory Structure
 ```